prommis/prommis/docs/getting_started.md

 ## For PrOMMiS developers

-Unless otherwise noted, these commands assume that the working directory is the root of the local clone of this repository (i.e., the directory containing the [README file](../README.md)).
+Unless otherwise noted, these commands assume that the working directory is the root of the local clone of this repository (i.e., the directory containing the `README.md`).

 ### Installation